neat/evolve

 EVOLVE_YOUNG_THRESHOLD_DEFAULT

-Generation threshold below which a species is still treated as young.
+Generation age threshold below which a species is still classified as young and receives a fitness-sharing bonus to encourage early exploration.

 Generated from source JSDoc • GitHub